ArtoriasCode/docker-terraria/README.md

 ## ⚙️ Server configuration
 > [!NOTE]
-> To create the necessary files for the Terraria server and configure it according to your preferences, follow the instructions below.
+> To create the necessary files for the tModLoader server and configure it according to your preferences, follow the instructions below.

 1) Navigate to the project directory:
 ```